 The mortgage forgiveness debt relief act says you might be exempt from paying taxes if it’s qualified principle residence indebtedness that was forgiven.
 If that $100,000 was actually money used to buy the home, then its qualified principle residence indebtedness and if that is forgiven, you don’t get taxed on it.

 It’s very limited, so you need to be careful when someone says don’t worry about your deficiency because of the mortgage forgiveness debt relief act.
 It has to do with taxes and the taxes are limited.
 There are other exemptions to cancellation of debt.
-You can watch our webinar if you want more detailed information.
+You can visit our website if you want more detailed information.
 Briefly, if you’re insolvent, at the time that this cancellation of debt, to the extent you’re insolvent, you can essentially offset the cancellation of debt.
 It’s a fairly complex analysis and you’re more than welcome to send me an email and ask me questions about it.
 The other exemption is if you file bankruptcy, and the debt is wiped out in the bankruptcy process, then there is an automatic assumption that you are insolvent and there’s no taxation from that forgiveness of debt.

 I’m more than happy to answer any questions, go to the website, Lawyersrealtygroup.com, where we’re Southern California’s premiere short sale team, and you can submit questions directly to me and I’m happy to answer them.
 As always, remember that your lender has a lawyer and you should to.